Madelyne Pryor: Hellions

 When Mister Sinister sent the second Hellions team of mutants to destroy the abandoned cloning farm hidden under the old Nebraska orphanage, they are surprised to find Madelyne there.
-In her Goblin Queen attire, Madelyne had captured and tortured Mister Sinister's former team of killers, the Marauders, and turned them into zombie-like creatures.
+In her Goblin Queen attire, Madelyne had captured and tortured Sinister's former team of killers, the Marauders, and turned them into zombie-like creatures.
 Madelyne commands the zombified Marauders to attack the Hellions, but captures and takes Havok prisoner, deciding to reunite with her former lover, and silences him by removing his mouth.
 She reveals her anger that no one cared about her return and then her seeming exclusion from Krakoa, and so plans to unleash an army of cloned Marauder zombies to attack the mutant island just to be noticed and prove her existence.
 Havok cuts open his mouth to speak, and impresses her by admitting that he had genuine feelings for Madelyne all along back when she and Scott were together.
 The Hellions thwart her plans by killing all the zombies, and Madelyne is fatally shot by John Greycrow as well.
 As she dies, Madelyne heals Alex's injured face and tells him that she only wanted to be acknowledged and remembered.
 When the team returns to Krakoa, Cyclops tells Havok that while the Quiet Council has decided to approve resurrection for the original Marauders, they decided not to resurrect Madelyne on the grounds that she was a clone.
 The decision infuriates and devastates Havok, who screams at his brother that she was a real person who did in fact exist.
-What Havok doesn't known is that the Council had not been able to decide whether Madelyne was a clone or her own person, so her resurrection remains undecided.
+Unbeknownst to Havok, the council had not been able to decide whether Madelyne was a clone or her own person, so her resurrection remains undecided.
 Eventually the decision is made and Madelyne resurrected on Krakoa.